Kiskeam

 Kiskeam or Kishkeam is a village in north-west County Cork, Ireland.
-It is in the civil parish of Kilmeen in the Barony of Duhallow.
+It is in the civil parish of Kilmeen in the historical barony of Duhallow.
 Kiskeam is within the Cork North-West Dáil constituency.
 It is around 35 km west of Mallow, and 55 km north-west of Cork city.

 Transport

 Kiskeam lies on the R577 road which connects the N72 at Cloonbannin Cross to Castleisland and the N21, linking Mallow to Tralee.

 The closest rail links include Millstreet, Rathmore and Mallow train stations.

 Sport

 In men sports Kiskeam is represented by Kiskeam GAA which is a Gaelic Football club only and competes in the Cork Senior Football Championship.

 In women's Gaelic football Kiskeam play for Araglen Desmonds Buí which is a combined team representing Kiskeam, Ballydesmond and Boherbue.